doubleirish/mybatis-spring-boot/captions.md

 - The link is here

-if you want a more detailed walkthrough on how to setup from scratch I recommend stepping through the  README.md   file in the github demo link .
+if you want a more detailed walkthrough on how to setup from scratch I recommend stepping through the  README markdown   file in the github demo link shown here .

 ## DEMO Begins on intellij in presentation mode